Cardshifter/Cardshifter/README.md

 - Check the [Cardshifter Wiki](https://github.com/Cardshifter/Cardshifter/wiki) for more detailed technical information about the project.

-If you are not a developer, you can also help by playing the game and [reporting any bug](http://www.Cardshifter.com/report-bug.html) you find or [requesting new features](http://www.Cardshifter.com/request-feature.html) you'd like to see added to the game.
+If you are not a developer, you can also help by playing the game and [reporting a bug or requesting new features](https://github.com/Cardshifter/Cardshifter/issues).
 You can even become a game designer if you'd like to contribute gameplay ideas and/or game content, please join the [chatroom](http://chat.stackexchange.com/rooms/16134/tcg-creation) to discuss in more detail.

 ### Submodules